 Given that we can test to pressures over 2000 bar (30k psi), safety is a serious factor to consider.

-We worked with our pressure test partners, Staffordshire Hydraulics, to spec a pressure tester that was simple to operate, gave us additional capabilities and most importantly, was safer for our Production Engineers to use.
+We worked with our pressure test partners, Staffordshire Hydraulics, to specify a pressure tester that was simple to operate, gave us additional capabilities and, most importantly, was safer for our Production Engineers to use.

 Pressure Testing Flow Meters

-We have now been delivered our new rig which has a test chamber that can safely contain even our largest flow meter, the V125.
+We now have our new rig, which has a test chamber that can safely contain even our largest flow meter, the V125.
 The test chamber interlocks so if the lid is opened while a flow meter is under test, the pressure is immediately removed from the system.
+It is installed in our German manufacturing facility.